Curly Hair Adventures

 • Gel

 It really depends on the product(s) I’m using – especially if they’re heavy/light.
-The time of year – I use gels more in the summer than winter.
+The time of year – I use gels more in the summer than in winter.
 It can also depend on whether I’ve rinsed out all of the deep conditioner as to whether or not I need a leave-in conditioner.
 You can alternate the methods to suit your hair needs.

-Additional Wash Day Tips:
+Additional Wash Day Tips

 • Use a t-shirt to dry your hair.
 Using a towel can cause friction, split ends and breakage, it can also make your hair feel rough/dry.